 Blackberries (Rubus cultivars)

 Blackberries ripen much later than raspberries and can be harvested in August.
 They like a pH of 6 to 6.5 and full sun, and are grown in rows with 3 feet between each plant.
 They are often grown on a trellis or some other support, since they have a trailing habit.
-These plants are not reliably hardy in northern Illinois, but 'Illini' is one extremely hardy variety — it can withstand temperatures of -25 degrees — developed and patented by the University of Illinois; the berry is medium size, shiny black and has a good flavor.
+These plants are not reliably hardy in northern Illinois, but 'Illini' is one extremely hardy variety—it can withstand temperatures of minus 25 degrees.
+Developed and patented by the University of Illinois, the berry is medium size, shiny black, and has a good flavor.
 'Chester' is another hardy blackberry.
-It is thornless, has a tart, tangy flavor and bears into late summer.
+It is thornless, has a tart, tangy flavor, and bears fruit into late summer.